 Simple and effective method of writing HTML, it's ideal for super simple pages.

 Your built site needs to be hosted somewhere.
-There are great services that provides this for free and with ease.
+There are great services that provide this for free and with ease.

 As you add features to your site, you may want to store user profiles, shopping cart data, game levels, or other dynamic data.
-Get started for free with FaunaDB Serverless GraphQL
+There are many DBaaS (database as a service) tools out there today.

-This project was put together by @peduarte and presented at the JAMstack meetup in London.
-The decks are available here.
+This project was originally built by @peduarte and presented at the Jamstack meetup in London.
+The project is supported by Netlify.